These are a sampling of the athletes that Capture Sports Marketing has worked with helping to promote their brand or foundation.

 Anthony Lynn is a former NFL running back and has been the head coach of the Los Angeles Chargers since 2017.
 Anthony began his professional coaching career with the Denver Broncos in 2000 as a special teams assistant and then was the offensive coordinator for the Buffalo Bills.

-Launching the Anthony & Stacey Lynn Foundation in January 2019, Anthony and his wife Stacey want to focus on changing lives one at a time through mentorship, scholarships and experiences.
+Launching the Lynn Family Foundation in January 2019, Anthony and his wife Stacey want to focus on changing lives one at a time through mentorship, scholarships and experiences.

 The current offensive guard for the Cleveland Browns, Kevin Zeitler, was a first-round pick of the 2012 NFL Draft.
 He earned consensus All-American honors while playing for the University of Wisconsin-Madison.